LeadWoods0902/DandD_Nightmare_Plague/Groups/Cucumari.md

 ---
 ### Abilities

+##### Aquatic Affinity
-###quatic Affinity: Cucumari have advantage on swimming checks and can hold their breath for extended periods both underwater and on land.
+Cucumari have advantage on swimming checks and can hold their breath for extended periods both underwater and on land.

+##### Tentacle Manipulation
-    Tentacle Manipulation: They can use their tentacle appendages for various tasks, granting them proficiency in skills like Sleight of Hand, Athletics (grappling), or even granting a bonus to unarmed strikes.
+They can use their tentacle appendages for various tasks, granting them proficiency in skills like Sleight of Hand, Athletics (grappling), or even granting a bonus to unarmed strikes.

+##### Echolocation
-    Echolocation: Cucumari have an innate echolocation ability that allows them to "see" in darkness or underwater with precision.
+Cucumari have an innate echolocation ability that allows them to "see" in darkness or underwater with precision.